Texas State Highway 288: Route description

 SH 288 begins in Freeport at the intersection with Farm to Market Road 1495, running concurrent with SH 36.
 It runs northwesterly along the Nolan Ryan Expressway up to an interchange south of Freeport where it separates from SH 36.
 It runs north along Brazosport Boulevard and becomes a freeway approaching the west end of SH 332 and SH 288 Business.
 It runs through Lake Jackson and up to the west side of Angleton, near the Texas Gulf Coast Regional Airport.
-It then continues north, intersecting SH 6 near Iowa Colony and then enters Harris County, interchanging with the Sam Houston Tollway and then I-610.
+It then continues north, intersecting SH 6 near Iowa Colony and then enters Harris County, where it is known as the South Freeway.
+There, it interchanges with the Sam Houston Tollway and then I-610.
 It enters Houston running next to Interstate 69/U.S. Route 59 before it reaches its northern terminus at Interstate 45.
 From Freeport to the Harris–Brazoria county line, it is referred to as the Nolan Ryan Expressway, in recognition of Baseball Hall of Fame pitcher Nolan Ryan who grew up in Alvin, Texas, which is not directly on this road.
 Brazoria County will be calling the tolled portion of the highway, located within the county, the Brazoria County Expressway.